Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting: Conclusion and Limitation

 \section{Conclusion and Limitation}

-We propose a per-Gaussian deformation for 3DGS that takes per-Gaussian embeddings as input instead of using the typical deformation field of deformable 3DGS methods, achieving high performance.
-We enhance the quality by decomposing the dynamic changes into coarse and fine deformation.
-However, our method also has limitations.
-The dynamic regions of our rendering results tend to be blurred when there is significant motion between frames, as in the other baselines (\fref{fig:limitation}).
-It is expected to be resolved with additional supervision like correspondences in rapidly changing dynamic regions.
-In addition, our method tends to be slower in rendering compared to existing Gaussian Splatting methods.
-This could be improved by skipping the deformation prediction for static areas and pruning unnecessary points after training, as mentioned before.
+We propose a per-Gaussian deformation for 3DGS that takes per-Gaussian embeddings as input, instead of using the typical deformation fields from previous deformable 3DGS works, resulting in high performance.
+We enhance the reconstruction quality by decomposing the dynamic changes into coarse and fine deformation.
+However, our method learns inappropriate Gaussian deformation with casually captured monocular videos\cite{gao2022dynamic}, like other baselines.
+We plan to address it in future work by introducing useful prior for monocular video settings.